akleinloog/website/content/post/my-blog-pt1/index.md

 ---
 title: 'Setting up this Blog - Part 1'
-subtitle: 'Getting it up and running...'
+subtitle: 'Get it up and running...'
-summary: How to set up a simple blog with Hugo and GitHub Pages.
+summary: How to set up a simple blog using Hugo and GitHub Pages.
 authors:
 - admin
 tags:
 - Academic
 - Hugo
 date: "2020-05-06T00:00:00Z"
-lastmod: "2020-05-06T00:00:00Z"
 featured: false
 draft: false